 - and so many more!

 Now here’s how those undercurrent themes stress you out physically:

-- tensed stomach (causes improper digestion, gas, bloating, heavy full feeling, ulcers, stomach acid problems.
-Inhibitory responses also cause low thyroid function)
+- tensed stomach which causes improper digestion, gas, bloating, heavy full feeling, ulcers, stomach acid problems.
+Inhibitory responses also cause low thyroid function.

 - painful lump in throat when suppressing tears or words